calblueprint/dccentralkitchen/docs/shared/deployingupdates.md

 ## Merge release changes

-Once the update is successfully deployed, merge the release branch into `master` to update any hotfixes and version numbers.
+Once the update is successfully deployed, merge the release branch into `main` to update any hotfixes and version numbers.

 ## Track the Release in GitHub